Berkeley Breathed: Other works

 Breathed's syndicated and Facebook cartoon work has produced at least thirteen cartoon anthology books, as of January 2018.
 Starting in 1992, he designed a greeting card and gift ensemble collection for American Greetings, featuring the "Bloom County" characters Opus, Bill the Cat, and Milquetoast the Cockroach.

 As of January 2018, Breathed has produced ten children's picture books.
 Two were made into the animated films: A Wish for Wings That Work (Amblin Television/Universal Cartoon Studios, 1991) and Edwurd Fudwupper Fibbed Big (Nickelodeon Movies, 2000); one was made into the motion-capture film Mars Needs Moms (Disney, 2011).
 Another animated film; Hitpig!, which Breathed himself loosely adapted from his book Pete and Pickles, was produced by Aniventure, and released in 2024.

 Breathed's writing has also been featured in numerous publications, including Life, Boating, and Travel and Leisure.
 He produced the cartoon art for the closing credits of the Texas-based 2003 film Secondhand Lions, which featured a strip called Walter and Jasmine.
 The panels that Breathed drew for Secondhand Lions appear in his cartoon anthology book Opus: 25 Years of His Sunday Best, in which Breathed terms them "the comic strip that never was".

 Breathed has been a supporter of the animal rights group PETA and illustrated the cover of earlier printings of PETA's cookbook The Compassionate Cook, or, "Please Don't Eat the Animals!", T-shirts, and other merchandise.

 Breathed cameos as himself in the 2004 short film Tim Warner: A Life in the Clouds, a fictional tale about an unhappy cartoonist and his unfunny strip, The Silver Lining.

 Personal life

 Breathed is a fan of outdoor activities such as powerboating and motorcycling.
 In 1986, he broke his back in an ultralight-plane crash, later incorporated into a Bloom County storyline in which Steve Dallas breaks his back after being attacked by an angry Sean Penn.
 Breathed also nearly lost his right arm to a boating accident.

 Breathed has said that he is an atheist, yet he does not fear death more than "sharing a room in a detox center with a sobbing Rush Limbaugh".

 On May 18, 2008, in his comic strip Opus, Breathed announced he was suffering from a condition known as spasmodic torticollis.

+In December 2021 he put his Santa Barbara home on the market.